Quantum reading capacity: General definition and bounds: Conclusion

 We note that it is possible to use the methods developed here to obtain bounds on the quantum reading capacities of memory cells based on amplifying bosonic channels, in the same spirit as the results of a thermal memory cell (the argument follows from \cite{TW16}).

-It would be interesting for future work to determine a non-trivial upper bound on the zero-error quantum reading capacity of an arbitrary memory cell.
+A natural question following from the developments in this paper is whether there exists a memory cell for which the quantum reading capacity is larger than what one could achieve by using a non-adaptive strategy.
+As discussed above, we have provided a positive answer to this question in the setting of zero error.
+However, the question remains open for the case of Shannon-theoretic capacity (i.e., with arbitrarily small error).
+We suspect that this question will have a positive answer, and we strongly suspect it will be the case in the setting of non-asymptotic capacity, our latter suspicion being due to the fact that feedback is known to help in non-asymptotic settings for communication (see, e.g., \cite{PPV11feedback}).
+We leave the investigation of this question for future work.

 \textbf{Acknowledgements.} We thank David Ding, Saikat Guha, and Andreas Winter for insightful discussions.
+We also thank the anonymous referees for feedback that helped to improve our paper.
 SD acknowledges support from the LSU Graduate School Economic Development Assistantship.
 MMW acknowledges support from the Office of Naval Research and the National Science Foundation.